-The best way to prevent people from coming into contact with electrical hazards at work is to make sure you regularly test your equipment and appliances for damage and faults.
-The AS/NZS 3760 is the Australian Standard that regulates the test and tag industry; it issues guidelines around ensuring electrically safe workplaces.
+The best way to prevent people from coming into contact with electrical hazards at work is to make sure your appliance and equipment are tested regularly for damage and faults.
+The Australian Standard AS/NZS 3760 regulates the test and tag industry; it issues guidelines around ensuring electrically safe workplaces.

 These testing and tagging Australian standards regulate the testing of 240V, 3 phase and low voltage electrical equipment.
 Regulations centre on the frequency of testing and tagging, inspection, testing specifications, and keeping records.
 It also includes equipment and appliances bought into workplaces – think battery and laptop chargers.
 In addition, they clarify who can carry out a test and tag service.

-There’s a method to verify how safe portable electrical equipment is.
+There’s a method to verify how safe portable electrical appliances are.
 First, professionals perform a visual inspection to ensure:

 Secondly, they test it using a Portable Appliance Tester.
-The equipment then gets tagged to confirm the assessment.
-This tag details who performed the test on what date and the date the next test is required.
+The equipment then gets tagged to confirm the risk assessment.
+This tag details who performed the test on what date and when the next test date is required.